 Our experience and statistics tell us that women are the main victims of domestic abuse.
 Much of the work we do is supporting women.
 However, this is not inclusive.
 We have helped and continue to support victims and survivors from all genders and walks of life, covering all ethnicities, socio-economic statuses, sexual orientation and religions.
-Our new name reflects this, and the work we do in Northamptonshire as a whole county.
+We changed our name to reflect this, and the work we do in Northamptonshire as a whole county.

 At NDAS we will only collect, process and store information about you that you have willingly provided.
 You don’t need to provide any information to us in order to use our website, but as a result of your use, we may collect cookies and other relevant information.
 NDAS aims to be transparent with regards to what information we collect and what will be done with this information.